BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Interesting stuff is really distracting**

+Probably unwisely, I do a bit of amateur coding.
+I use it for some tasks that I need to do which aren’t covered by commercially available software.
+One bit that I use quite a lot only runs on windows XP.
+I’m working on replacing it but it is currently vital to my business.
+The one laptop I had that ran it broke down.

+This was a significant problem.
+I need it for several current projects that client had already paid for.

+In desperation, I tried it using Linux not even older laptop that I had lying around.
+It worked!
+The say was saved.

+If only I could’ve left it there.

+I wondered if another old computer could be resurrected.
+Yes indeed it could.
+So I now have two surprisingly efficient extra computers.
+Did I stop there and get back to proper work?
+I’m afraid not.
+I was also intrigued if I could run Linux on my main laptop that I do most I work on in parallel with its existing operating system.
+Drew a blank on this one.
+Four hours later.

+It also turns out that Linux is catnip to my brain.
+There are so many things you can do with it.
+I only scratch the surface in a pretty much full day of googling, GPTing, and experimenting.

+The positive way of looking at this is that I would not have had the skills to solve my problem without decades of wasting time on stuff that isn’t really that key to anything in particular.
+But another way of looking at it is that my insatiable curiosity cost me Around two days.
+And I would’ve enjoyed playing with Linux much more if I had had the willpower to shunt it back to my leisure time rather than my work time.

 #### **An interesting experiment day three**

 So I’ve just finished my third day of not snacking, or even lunching.
 I have been surprised how easy it is to keep to.
 Basically, if you don’t start eating, you don’t particularly feel the need to eat.
 This doesn’t make any sense.
 I wonder if this is something thing to do with my age.
 Maybe I would not have been able to cope with it When I was younger.
 But having said that, I almost never skipped breakfast.
 So maybe I never had a chance to find out.
 The other surprising side-effect which is proving to be consistent is that I don’t feel like distracting myself with social media if I don’t snack.